Fill a PDF form in place

 Normal mode

-Similar to the PdfWrapper class, the FormWrapper also supports widgets including text fields, checkboxes, radio buttons, dropdowns, and paragraphs.
-However, it does NOT support signature or image widgets.
+Like PdfWrapper, FormWrapper supports widgets such as text fields, checkboxes, radio buttons, dropdowns, and paragraphs, but not signature or image widgets.

 Consider this PDF: